-From the mid-1960s to the present, gun violence has continued to rise throughout the country.
-According to the Centers for Disease Control and Prevention (CDC) from 1999-2018, suicide in the United States was in the top 5 causes of death for age ranges 10-54.
+- From the mid-1960s to the present, gun violence has continued to rise throughout the country. - According to the Centers for Disease Control and Prevention (CDC) from 1999-2018, suicide in the United States was in the top 5 causes of death for age ranges 10-54.
 Age ranges 55-64 were in the top 8.
-Suicide by firearm was the main method for age ranges 15-64.
-Additionally, from this time period, homicide was in the top 4 causes of death for age ranges 1-34.
+Suicide by firearm was the main method for age ranges 15-64. - Homicide was in the top 4 causes of death for age ranges 1-34.
 Age ranges 35-44 were in the top 6.
-Homicide by firearm was the leading cause.
-Notably, Louisiana ranked #1 in the entire country for age-adjusted death rate secondary to firearms from 2001-2018 according to the CDC.
-The two main contributory causes for this were suicide and homicide.
-In Louisiana during this time frame, suicide and homicide death rates have increased across all ages and genders.
-This study sought to explore facial gunshot wounds (GSWs) at a large, urban Level I trauma center in Louisiana.
+Homicide by firearm was the leading cause. - Louisiana ranked #1 in the entire country for age-adjusted death rate secondary to firearms from 2001-2018 with 2 main causes being suicide and homicide. - In Louisiana during this time frame, suicide and homicide death rates have increased across all ages and genders.